Learn how open data trend-setting governments and local authorities are opening up data sets and actively encouraging innovation.

 Often considered too technical and hard to implement, Linked Open Data is actually not something outside business and free exchange as usual.
 It is connectivity but on a data level.

-Global connectivity transformed the way we live and work with one single, yet profound change – it facilitated information sharing, exchange, and retrieval.
+Global connectivity transformed the way we live and work with one single, yet profound, step – it facilitated information sharing, exchange and retrieval.
 With the advent of the World Wide Web, myriads of interlinked content revolutionized our knowledge discovery journey.
-Hyperlink by hyperlink, today we travel across and explore “a large universe of documents“, searching for facts, comparing views, finding insights in ways, 27 years ago we could have hardly ever imagined.
+Hyperlink by hyperlink, today we travel across and explore “a large universe of documents“, searching for facts, comparing views, finding insights in ways that 27 years ago were not imaginable.

 Is it possible that data publishers and consumers transform the Web into a medium for data exchange?

 It is.
 And in a powerful way.
 Through Open Data.

 Open data makes the world an amazing place, buzzing with opportunities for innovation and growth.
 Freely available for anyone to access, use and re-use, these data bring immense transformation to the table: from better-informed people, through more transparent governments to safer and highly-efficient living environments.
 With the increasing number of big companies, governments and nonprofit organizations publishing datasets openly, the volumes of data available online are soaring.

 There are thousands of open datasets available: DBPedia, Geonames, Government Open Data Sources (Data.gov, European Data Portal), Open Data from global organizations (The WHO, UNESCO), corporate datasets (Open Data Institute, OpenOil), etc.